yt-project/yt/doc/source/examining/loading_data.rst

 off you can set ``spread=False``, and you can tweak the age smoothing window by specifying the window in seconds, ``spread=1.0e7*365*24*3600``.

-Preliminary support for dark matter ART data.
-To load a DM-only ART dataset you can use the ``yt.load`` command and provide it the particle data file.
+There is currently preliminary support for dark matter only ART data.
+To load a dataset use the ``yt.load`` command and provide it the particle data file.
+It will search for the complementary particle header file.

 .. code-block:: python